 The API queue is enabled by default, though it can be turned off for troubleshooting purposes.
 The setting is under the Advanced tab.

 With the API queue on, WP Fusion puts all API calls into a buffer and executes them during PHP’s shutdown function.

 This means that any delay introduced by API calls will happen in the footer of the page, after the page has already loaded for the site visitor.

 The queue also combines redundant calls into a single API call.
 For example

 wp_fusion()->user->push_user_meta( $user_id, array( 'first_name' => 'John' ) ); wp_fusion()->user->push_user_meta( $user_id, array( 'user_email' => 'firstname.lastname@example.org' ) );

 With the API queue off these two function calls would trigger two API calls.
 With the queue on it will just send a single API call.

 - Apply tags

 - Update contacts

-To speed this up, WP Fusion has an option for Asynchronous checkout with WooCommerce and Easy Digital Downloads.
-This setting is enabled by default and can be found on the Intergrations tab.
+To speed this up, WP Fusion has an option for Asynchronous Checkout with WooCommerce and Easy Digital Downloads.
+This setting is enabled by default and can be found on the Integrations tab.